 Culture is the main concern among neurodivergent employees – not ability

 It is this level of ignorance – and these misconceptions – that have led an overwhelming majority of our focus groups at Uptimize to cite Culture as the most important aspect of workplace inclusion above its bedfellows Processes, Policies, and Environments.

 When we spoke with students and soon-to-be-job-seekers in the renowned Spectrum Support Program at Rochester Institute of Technology, none expressed fears around their capability to do a job to a high standard.
 Many, by contrast, did express concerns around what we could broadly call ‘cultural acceptance’ – worries as to whether they would be accepted (or negatively judged) by coworkers and managers.

-This steer from the community is why our initial focus at Uptimize is always on essential culture change: shifting an employee base from a level of ignorance and stereotypes, to a new state of awareness, empathy and enthusiasm for neurodiversity and neurodistinctiveness.
-To find out more about our training, visit our solutions page.
+This steer from the community is why our initial focus at Uptimize is always on essential culture change: shifting an employee base from a level of ignorance and stereotypes to a new state of awareness, empathy and enthusiasm for neurodiversity and neurodivergence.

 Beyond the common prevalent misconceptions of neurodistinct people, there are other misconceptions in the world of neurodiversity at work.
 Positive or well-meaning misconceptions, perhaps, of people who recognize neurodiversity as important and want to do more about it.
 One we often come across is that neurodiversity relates only to people who are neurodistinct, therefore neurodiversity inclusion is only about supporting people who have self-disclosed.
 Let’s take a deeper look at this, next.